HimadriDas0924/learning_React/Theory/L5_LetsGetHooked/notes.md

      2. `useEffect()`;

-6. **USECASE of useState ?**
+6. ## USECASE of useState

+   - **if after doing something, you want the UI to change: use useState()**

-   - Suppose a Component uses some data.
+   - eg: Suppose a Component uses some data.

    - Using that data you're rendering something on the UI.

-   - Now, based on some events you're changing the data.
+   - Now, based on some events you want to change the UI.

-   - Based on the changed data, you want UI to update.
+   - we can do it using useState.

+   - useState("default value") returns a 2 sized array.
+0th: rep a state variable with "default value" and 1th: is a function to update the state variable say(setFn).

+   - we cannot directly modify the state variable without the function.

+   - calling the `setFn( pass value to update in stateVar as args )` will automatically update the state var and re render the UI.

+   ### NOTE:

+   - Does this mean that the state variable is re declared and re initialized with default value ?

+   - `NO`, bcz state variables are preserved between renders.
+So in the next render cycle, the component uses the updated value of state variable.

    ```javascript
    // resData contains the data that we're using to display all the cards in the UI.